-The Room setting is the desired room air temperature, but it is not measuring a room temperature sensor.
-Instead, the Room setting parallel shifts the heating curve up or down to change the target water temperature.
+The Room setting is the desired room air temperature, according to the outdoor reset heating curve.
+The Room setting parallel shifts the heating curve up or down to change the target water temperature.
 Adjust the Room setting to increase or decrease the amount of heat available to the building.
 Once the heating curve has been set up properly, the Room setting is the only setting that needs to be adjusted.
 The default Room setting is 70°F (21°C), and it can be adjusted for both the occupied and unoccupied periods.